Skip to content

 Decision Rights Matrix

-Ownership clarity alone is not enough.
-You also need clear decision rights so that every critical decision has a single owner, not a consensus process.
+Ownership clarity alone isn’t enough.
+You also need clear decision rights: every critical decision has a single owner, not a consensus process.

 DecisionOwnerConsultedRationale